The vaccine is not yet available for the general public.

 - COVID-19 testers and vaccinators.

 Individuals in these groups will be notified by their employers or facility where they live on how they will get the vaccine.

-The next groups able to get the vaccine (Phase 1b), includes the following:
+The next groups able to get the vaccine (Phase 1b) include the following: